-Serbia mining: New mining law gives concessionaries extended exploration area up to 5000m2 for oil & gas16.
-June 2015. / Mining
+Serbia mining: New mining law gives concessionaries extended exploration area up to 5000m2 for oil & gas, Mining

 By urgent procedure, the Ministry of Mining and Energy is preparing Draft Amendments to the Law on Mining and Geological Exploration by which the maximum oil and gas exploration area will amount to 5000 square kilometers, which is five times more than in other countries.

 The Article 36 of the future Law reads: “The exploration area for carrying out geological explorations of mineral and other geological resources may amount to not more than 100 square kilometers, except for oil and natural gas explorations, in which case it amounts to not more than 5000 square kilometers.”

 – Everywhere in the world, the exploration area is not more than 1000 square kilometers, and it is only in our country that this is going to be 5000 on land.
 Why five times more than in other countries?
 This means that one company is controlling the entire area.
 In the Ministry, they claim that the law is amended by urgent procedure for the purpose of bringing it into conformity with the EU legislation.
 This story does not hold water because, in Romania, the oil and gas exploration area is not more than 1000 square kilometers – Aca Udički, Chairman of the Council for Energy and Mineral Resources of the League of Social Democrats of Vojvodina (LSV), says in his interview to Kurir.